danask/MagBuy/README.md

 - Every other user is with role 1.
 - The forgotten password system uses tokken verification.
 - Uploaded images must be below 5MB and one of these types - jpg, jpeg, gif, png.
 Images are cropped.
+- Adding new product, 3 images must be defined.
+- Editing product, 3 images must be defined or none.